 Ensure you are familiar with all the subject specific vocabulary associated with each of the units.
 Use your PLCs to ensure you know what content needs knowing and in what level of detail.
 Use the revision guides that are available in google classroom.

-Here are some other ways that you can revise:
+Other ways that you can revise: